ccgilroy/ma-thesis/doc/asa_draft/05_results.md

 [put a sad note here about running out of time]

-based on the descriptive results for

-I expect to find

-impacts for education rent and income

-but not race gender and household type
+Based on the descriptive results for, I expect to find impacts for a neighborhood being marked as gay on increases in education level, rent, and income over time.
+I do not expect clear results for race, gender, or household type.

 Talk about building synthetic controls from other census tracts in "conclusions" if I don't get to it.
 "I plan to..."